Mysticmarks/BitNet/docs/deployment.md

 The `tests/test_runtime.py` module exercises the runtime helper directly.
-The suite creates ephemeral binaries and models to validate command construction, thread clamping logic, diagnostics, and the error paths triggered when pre-requisites are missing.
+The suite creates ephemeral binaries and models to validate command construction, thread clamping logic, diagnostics, and the error paths triggered when pre-requisites are missing.  `tests/test_supervisor.py` adds asyncio-driven coverage for concurrency guarantees and timeout enforcement so you can wire the supervisor into production control planes with confidence.
 Extend these tests with integration checks that spawn actual llama.cpp processes when you have the binaries and GGUF artefacts available in CI.

 ## 5. Future extensions

-- Add watchdog processes that monitor token throughput and restart the binary on stalls.
 - Emit JSON diagnostics via structured logging for richer dashboards.
 - Introduce GPU-aware runtime helpers that detect the available accelerators and pick the optimal binary automatically.
+- Provide container images or IaC templates that package the runtime and supervisor for fleet deployment.